Inca Trail 4 day Trek – Services & Prices

 Inca Trail Prices

-September 2020: US$1,200.00 (minimum 6 persons)
+July 2024: US$1,200.00 (minimum 6 persons)

 We have made every effort to keep our prices very competitive while providing an excellent service and paying our porters 20% above the legal minimum wage agreed with the Porters unions (one of the best rates of pay for porters on the Inca Trail).
 Our trekking staff are some of the best paid in Cusco which allows us to attract only the best guides, cooks and porters.
 Please do not ask us to price-match cheaper companies.
-We feel that the Inca Trail service that we provide is second to none and other trekking companies can only provide a cheaper price by providing an far inferior service and saving on staff costs, porter welfare and taxes.
+We feel that the Inca Trail service that we provide is second to none and other trekking companies can only provide a cheaper price by providing a far inferior service and saving on staff costs, porter welfare and taxes.

 Trek Permits & Campsites:

-In 2018 we managed to obtain trek permits for ALL of our clients and were lucky to obtain the campsite Wiñay Wayna on the 3rd night of the trek (the campsite nearest to Machu Picchu) for ALL groups.
+In 2023 we managed to obtain trek permits for ALL of our clients and were lucky to obtain the campsite Wiñay Wayna on the 3rd night of the trek (the campsite nearest to Machu Picchu) for ALL groups.
 Camping at Wiñay Wayna allows you to arrive at Machu Picchu for sunrise.

-During 2018 the government has decided not to allocate the campsites at the time of buying the trek permits as it has done in previous years.
+During 2023 the government has decided not to allocate the campsites at the time of buying the trek permits as it has done in previous years.
 At the moment we understand that the campsites will be allocated just a few days before trek departure and the campsite Winay Wayna will be allocated to the largest sized groups rather than on a first come first served basis.
 This means it is possible that some of our groups may have to camp at Phuyuptamarca on the 3rd night of the trek (arriving at Machu Picchu for around 10 am).

 Inca Trail Trek Departure Dates